openlegend/core-rules/core/SRD.md

 ## Surprised

 **Duration:** 1 Round
+\
 **Power Level:** 0
+\
 **Attack Attributes:** N/A
+\
 **Attack:**

 -   N/A

-**Description**

-Being surprised is being caught flat-footed and scrambling to react to an enemy that the character was either unaware of or did not realize was an enemy.
+**Description:** Being surprised is being caught flat-footed and scrambling to react to an enemy that the character was either unaware of or did not realize was an enemy. \newline

-**Effect**

-All attackers gain advantage 1 against surprised characters.
-Surprised characters cannot take any actions that are interrupt actions.
+**Effect:** All attackers gain advantage 1 against surprised characters.
+Surprised characters cannot take any actions that are interrupt actions. \newline

-**Special**

-Unlike other banes, surprised cannot by inflicted directly with an action roll.
+**Special:** Unlike other banes, surprised cannot by inflicted directly with an action roll.
 Instead, it is determined by situations resulting from the story, such as a party being ambushed by a band of thieves hiding in the brush.